AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Configuration steps for In-app messaging have been detailed.
 [Read more](../in-app/inapp-configuration.md)
 * Documentation for [Offer decisioning APIs](../offers/api-reference/offer-delivery-api/decisioning-api.md) and [Batch decisioning APIs](../offers/api-reference/offer-delivery-api/batch-decisioning-api.md) have been updated.
 * Information has been added in the Decision Management documentation regarding edge and hub regions management when using frequency capping with the Edge Decisioning API.
 [Read more](../offers/offer-library/add-constraints.md#frequency-capping)
+* Information has been added on identity creation with custom namespaces when working with API-triggered campaigns.
+[Read more](../campaigns/api-triggered-campaigns.md)

 ## March 2024 {#march-2024}